shawnrice/alfred2-dhcp-toggle/README.md

 If you type in "dhcp" with no argument, then it will toggle from auto to manual.

-You need to type in your user password each time you use this workflow.
+Note: _you need to type in your user password each time you use this workflow_.

 ### Notes